 She has 23 out of 62 Diabetes SNPs in Genotation.
 Her risk is about 2 fold that of normal patients

+Yes – 44.2% -1

 How many SNPs were used to assess the risk for type 2 diabetes?

-62
+62 15 SNPs -3

 How were the SNPs combined to give the overall score?
 Which SNP had the greatest influence on diabetes risk?
 Explain briefly.

 RS7202877 is the greatest influence on her diabetes risk because it has the highest odds ratio of disease with 1.15 and she is homozygous for the SNP.

+rs9465871 – 1.5 risk = -1

 The SNPs were combined by multiplying the odds ratio by the basal risk and then incorporating in which SNPs were present in the individual.
 You then calculate the overall risk for each person.